 The FP-30 has more instrument sounds than the ES110 (35 vs 19), Twin Piano mode (Duet Play) and adjustable split point in the Split Mode.

-The FP-30 is capable of playing MIDI and audio (WAV) files directly from a Flash drive, which is a pretty useful (and rare) feature.
+The FP-30 is capable of playing MIDI and audio (WAV) files directly from a flash drive, which is a very handy (and rare for this price range) feature.